pkouridakis/career-coach-recommender/README.md

 # Career Coach Recommender

-A certificate recommendation system built for PeopleCert's learning platform.
+A certificate recommendation system built for a learning platform.
 Given a user's profile and purchase history, it recommends the most relevant certifications using content-based filtering, co-occurrence analysis, and interaction signals.

 ---